DIY Concrete Outdoor Table

-I’ve always loved the look of concrete, so when I was looking for a new outdoor table for my patio I had to look for a concrete one.
-This DIY concrete table is so beautiful, and sturdy.
+I’ve always loved the look of concrete patio furniture, so when I was looking for a new outdoor table for my patio I had to look for a concrete one.
+This DIY outdoor concrete table is so beautiful, and sturdy.
 It turned out so great.
 And if you’re an experienced DIYer you can make it yourself.
-It’s perfect for all my summer entertaining needs, and I’m excited to share with you the process of how to make one yourself.
+It’s perfect for all my summer entertaining needs, and I’m excited to share with you the process of how to make an outdoor concrete table for yourself.

 I was inspired by the beautiful tables from Restoration Hardware.
 They are gorgeous looking, but they do come with a very high price tag as well.
 I asked Shaun if he thought a DIY version was a possibility and he was up for the challenge.
 He did not disappoint.
-Our version turned out to be gorgeous too, and at a fraction of the price.
+Our version turned out to be gorgeous too, and at a fraction of the total cost of the inspiration one.

 - 5 -4 x 4 x 8 cedar boards